proudlyserving/proudlyserving.github.io/_contents/buy-better.md

 ---
 title: Buy better
-description: "Finding the right technology to help you achieve your service delivery and operational goals can be daunting and overwhelming.
-It’s too hard to navigate the government technology marketplace and too easy to be swayed by sales and marketing."
+description: "Finding technology for service delivery and operational goals can be daunting.
+It’s hard to navigate the government technology marketplace and easy to be swayed by persuasive sales people and slick marketing.
+Simplifying the “ask” and staying focused on problems and users (not requirements) makes buying tech manageable."
 author:
  - Rebecca Woodbury
  - Catherine Geanuracos